szafranek/JavaScript-Lint-Tools/README.md

 # JavaScript Lint Tools for TextMate 2

-A bundle for validating JavaScript files with [JSHint](http://jshint.com/) and [JSLint](http://jslint.com/).
-To be minimally obtrusive validation results are displayed by default in a tooltip.
-You can override that behavior in bundle configuration.
+A bundle for validating JavaScript files with either [JSHint](http://jshint.com/) or [JSLint](http://jslint.com/).
+To be minimally obtrusive, validation results are displayed by default in a tooltip.
+You can override this behavior in bundle configuration.

 Three commands are provided: